kiart-tantasi/league-of-legends-app/README.md

 - This is a simple app to see League of Legends match history
 - Client is React and API is Go
-- Spring was fully replaced by Go (2024/05/05)
+- Spring was written with Spring and got fully replaced by Go (2024/05/05)

 # Roadmap

-- Migrate spring to golang (only testing)
+- Compare net/http and gin
+- Write tests for Go (either net/http or gin)
 - Search suggestion
 - Migrate React to Nextjs and deployment from EC2 to Vercel
 - Graph of damage done and recieved (mvp)